The 2021 MLB season is back! But blackouts are still here.

 Some games are under national blackouts, so for this, we tested servers in Mexico and Argentina.
 This worked fine as well.

-Ideally, you want to connect to the location that is geographically closest to you but still beyond the blackout region.
-This speeds up the internet connection and results in a higher quality stream.
-In case of a nationwide blackout, however, connecting to another country should work.
+Ideally, you want to connect to the location closest to you but still beyond the blackout region.
+This speeds up the internet connection and results in a higher-quality stream.
+However, connecting to another country should work in case of a nationwide blackout.
 The one exception may be Canada, where some MLB teams hail from.

 Bypassing MLB.tv blackouts on Android and iOS MLB At Bat app

 This method no longer works.
-At Bat now requires your GPS location before viewing any game and can detect whether a mock location is being used in Android.
-It will block the stream accordingly, instead, showing the error message:
+At Bat now requires your GPS location before viewing any game and can detect whether a mock location is used in Android.
+It will block the stream accordingly, instead showing the error message:

 “At bat is unable to reliably verify your location.
 Tap Help below for more information about blackout restrictions.”

-As of the 2017 season, bypassing MLB At Bat’s blackout restrictions require Android phones and tablets to be rooted, and iPhones and iPads to be jailbroken.
+As of the 2017 season, bypassing MLB At Bat’s blackout restrictions requires Android phones and tablets to be rooted and iPhones and iPads to be jailbroken.

 Below we’ll show you a few strategies you can try, but we make no guarantees that they will work.